braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

     "message_variation_name" : "(optional, string) Name of the message variation", "send_id" : "(optional, string) Message send ID this message belongs to" },
-  "timestamp" : "(required, int) Unix timestamp at which the event happened", "type" : "track",
+  "timestamp" : "(required, int) UNIX timestamp at which the event happened", "type" : "track",
   "userId" : "(required, string) External ID of the user" }